-In 2001 he opened the West Coast office of Alloy Entertainment, America's leading young-adult transmedia company, where he developed numerous drama and comedy pilots during a span of 10 years for ABC, NBC, Fox, the CW, the WB, ABC Family, MTV and Bravo.
+In 2001, he opened the West Coast office of Alloy Entertainment, America’s leading young-adult transmedia company, and served as the company's executive vice president of Television and Film Development and Production for nine years.
+With Alloy he developed numerous drama and comedy pilots for ABC, NBC, Fox, the CW, the WB, HBO, ABC Family, MTV and Bravo.

 During this period he also served as an executive producer of Alloy's feature film The Sisterhood of the Traveling Pants II and developed and produced the TV series Privileged, Samurai Girl and Huge.
 Beginning in 2010 he also produced several Alloy digital series including Dating Rules From My Future Self.

-Prior to Alloy, Levy spent 10 years at NBC, starting as an on-air promotions writer and producer before transitioning into programming where he eventually became vice president of primetime series, serving for six years as a development and current executive throughout NBC's 1990s "Must-See TV" years.
+Prior to Alloy, Levy spent 10 years at NBC, beginning as a writer and producer in the On-Air Promotions department before transitioning into programming where he eventually became vice president of primetime series, serving for six years as a development and current executive throughout NBC's 1990s "Must-See TV" years.
 He developed Caroline in the City with NBC's head of comedy development Jamie Tarses and served as current executive on the series for three seasons.
 He was also the network current executive on Mad About You for five-and-a-half years, beginning in its second season.